AhmadBenh/swoogo-api/README.md

 The command: `php artisan swoogo:stats`

-Due to a lack of time, you will appreciate that the error handling could be improved and that it is lacking tests.
-The option -a only retrieves the records from the database for now.
-Due to the simplicity of the command and the time constraints I decided not to implement those features for now.

-If implemented, the tests (in PHPUnit) would check the error handling, the correct retrieval of the Swoogo api data and the correct CRUD in DB.

-Also, you will notice a lot of Laravel features missing, that is because I have used the Lumen microframework, based on Laravel.
+You will notice a lot of Laravel features missing, that is because I have used the Lumen microframework, based on Laravel.

+The application has been built using a Repository Pattern and a Service-Oriented Architecture.

 ---
+### Commands

 Now to the fun part!

 To run the application, clone the repository and run the following commands in the root directory of the application.

-**Commands**

 Build the application:
 ```docker-compose build```